obscode/FlyingCircus/MoreNotebooks/README.md

 * AstropySmorgasbord.ipynb: A notebook that shows all kinds of useful astro-related tasks using the astropy package.

-* ModelFitting:  A filder with 3 notebooks on fitting models in various ways.
+* ModelFitting:  A folder with 3 notebooks on fitting models in various ways.

 * Skyfit.ipynb: fit real data of sky background levels and try to model the contribution from the moon.
-Uses scipy to fit the model and bokeh to visualize the multi-dimensional data set.
+Uses scipy to fit the model, astropy to compute lots of celestial coordinates, and bokeh to visualize the multi-dimensional, data set.